WeblateOrg/weblate/docs/admin.rst

 Weblate uses privileges system based on Django.
 It defines following extra privileges:

-* Can upload translation
+* Can upload translation [Users, Managers]
-* Can overwrite with translation upload
+* Can overwrite with translation upload [Users, Managers]
-* Can define author of translation upload
+* Can define author of translation upload  [Managers]
-* Can save translation
+* Can save translation [Users, Managers]
-* Can accept suggestion
+* Can accept suggestion [Users, Managers]
-* Can accept suggestion
+* Can accept suggestion [Users, Managers]

-The default setup (after you run :program:`./manage.py setupgroups`) consists of single group `Users` which has all above privileges and all users are automatically added to this group.
+The default setup (after you run :program:`./manage.py setupgroups`) consists of two groups `Users` and `Managers` which have privileges as descibed above.
+All new users are automatically added to `Users` group.

 To customize this setup, it is recommended to remove privileges from `Users` group and create additional groups with finer privileges (eg. `Translators`